williamouyang/okta.github.io/_source/_docs/api/resources/apps.md

 ### Password Object

 Specifies a password for a user.
 A password value is a **write-only** property.
-When a user has a valid password and a response object contains a password credential, then the Password Object will be a bare object without the `value`  property defined (e.g. `password: {}` ) to indicate that a password value exists.
+When a user has a valid password and a response object contains a password credential, then the Password Object is a bare object without the `value`  property defined (e.g. `password: {}` ) to indicate that a password value exists.

 |-----------+-------------+----------+----------+---------+-----------+-----------+------------|
 | Property  | Description | DataType | Nullable | Default | MinLength | MaxLength | Validation |